Monicascz/Monicascz/README.md

   🐘 Before being a web developer I worked in the nonprofit sector for over 6 years, most recently working for the San Diego Zoo.
 I would love to work on a project that involves animal conservation or supports non-profits to achieve their goals.

-  📫 How to reach me: email: monicascz92@gmail.com
+  📫 How to reach me: email: monicascz92@gmail.com | linkedin: linkedin.com/in/monicascz

 </p>